dhslrl321/zsmq/README.md

 # Quick Start

-Since zsmq is a fast and easy-to-use system, we aim for minimal configuration.
+ZSMQ is **fast** and **easy to use**, so we aim to **minimize** the configuration.

+> Check [example](https://github.com/dhslrl321/zsmq-example) to see the detailed configuration; there is a simple example using zsmq.

 You can quickly create a great message queue by following these steps!

-1. run messaging server
+1. messaging server 와 dashboard 실행
 2. gradle dependency
 3. configure property
 4. Just U.S.E it!!

-## 1. run messaging server
+## 1. messaging server 와 dashboard 실행

+ZSMQ provides two components:

+Both of the following components must be run

+1. Messaging Server
+2. Message Server Dashboard

+The **Messaging Server** manages the MQ.
+The destination to publish and subscribe to a message is **Messaging Server**.

+The **dashboard** provides a view of the server.
+Describe the message queue and crreate/delete the MQ.

-You can easily run Zola (ZSMQ) server using docker
+#### You can easily run Zola (ZSMQ) server using docker

 ```shell
 docker run --rm -d -p 8290:3000 dhslrl321/zsmq:dashboard.0.1.0
 docker run --rm -d -p 8291:8291 dhslrl321/zsmq:server.0.1.0
 ```

-You can use custom port, but **8291** is recommended because there may be a port conflict.
+> messaging server and dashboard's port must be 8290, 8291 !
+If you need to change the port, please raise it to issue.

 ## 2. gradle dependency

+Two dependencies are required to use zsmq.

+1. zola-messaging-core
+2. zola-messaging-spring-sdk

+When used with spring framework, You can manually add dependencies one by one.

-We provide a spring boot starter so that you can skip the complicated process and set it up easily.
+#### However, We provide a `spring-boot-starter` so that you can skip the complicated process and set it up easily.

 It can be downloaded from the [jitpack](https://jitpack.io/#dhslrl321/zsmq) repository.

-You can manually set bin without using the spring boot starter.

-Check the [reference guide](https://github.com/dhslrl321/zsmq/wiki/Reference-Guide) for more information
+Add the following blocks to `build.gradle`

 ```groovy
 repositories {